Khordad 15 (air defense system)

 The Khordad 15 (پانزده خرداد) is an Iranian designed and built surface-to-air missile (SAM) system.
 The system was unveiled to the public on 9 June 2019 in an address made by Iranian Defence Minister Amir Hatami in Tehran, Iran.
-The system was developed by the Iran Aviation Industries Organization (IAIO).
-It has the capability to detect and intercept fighter jets, stealth targets, unmanned combat aerial vehicles (UCAV) and cruise missiles.
+The system was developed by the Iran Aviation Industries Organization (IAIO).it is capable of detecting and intercepting fighter jets, stealth targets, unmanned combat aerial vehicles (UCAVs), and cruise missiles.
 It operates in conjunction with Sayyad-3 missiles.
 The surface-to-air missile system was developed in order to counter missiles and other aerial threats presented by the presence of extra-regional forces at military bases in countries around Iran.
 It was unveiled amid escalating tensions with the United States and Europe's failing attempts at upholding its commitments to the 2015 Iran nuclear deal.

 Name

 The Khordad 15 air defense system is named in honor of the 1963 demonstrations in Iran, which according to the Iranian calendar is known as the 15 Khordad uprising.
 It was a series of protests in Iran against the arrest of Ayatollah Ruhollah Khomeini after his denouncement of Iranian Shah Mohammad Reza Pahlavi and Israel.
 The Shah's regime was taken by surprise by the massive public demonstrations of support and it was these events which established the power of religious opposition to the Shah, and Khomeini as a major political and religious leader.